-Getting the best online learning experience means taking a more active approach, such as being prepared to speak out in classes and tutorials, participate in discussions, and work collaboratively.
-Students who thrive in this new environment are self-directed, independent learners, who accept responsibility for organizing their learning.
+Getting the best in person learning experience means taking a more active approach, such as being prepared to actively participate in classes and tutorials, participate in discussions, and work collaboratively.
+Students who thrive in this environment are usually self-directed, independent learners, who accept responsibility for organizing their learning.

-Below are a few easy-to-follow rules to ensure you are making the best virtual impression and getting the most out of your online classes.
+Below are a few easy-to-follow rules to ensure you are making the best in person impression and get the most out of your classes.